The Best Types of Fire Suppression Systems

-Approximately 90 percent of onboard fires start in the engine room.
-More than half are caused by electrical wiring issues.
+Approximately 90 percent of onboard fires start in the engine room and more than half occur because of electrical wiring issues.
 A fixed fire suppression system that triggers automatically is your best bet to fight a blaze early when there’s still a good chance of keeping it contained.

 Fireboy-Xintex, Sea-Fire, and Kidde are well-known makers of automatic fire suppression equipment for recreational boating and although some are DIY, more complex iterations are best left to boatyards that are savvy in the installation and servicing of these products.
-Here are five things to discuss with your project manager about pre- or custom-engineered fire suppression systems.
+Here are five things to know about pre- or custom-engineered fire suppression systems.

 1. Determine the space and measure the area you are trying to protect.